Skip links and keyboard navigation

 Content can be captured before or after it is published.

-• Before–do this in the best format for your agency (e.g. as part of approval process, spreadsheet of tweets, word version of blog content).
+• Before–do this in the best format for your public authority (e.g. as part of approval process, spreadsheet of tweets, word version of blog content).

 Note: You may need to capture afterwards if you need or want to preserve comments and other responses.